MEHWISH310/murf-livekit-starter/README.md

 Then open **http://localhost:3000** in your browser.

 You should now see the voice agent UI.
-Click **Start talking**, allow microphone access, and speak — the agent will respond with Murf Falcon TTS.
+Click **Talk to Kisan Sahay**, allow microphone access, and speak — the agent greets you first, asks your name, and responds with Murf Falcon TTS.
 Ensure your backend and (if using Option B) LiveKit server are running.

 ---